freeipa/freeipa-healthcheck/README.md

 msg and kw are optional if severity is SUCCESS.

-If a check consist of only a single test then it is not required to return a Result, one will be added automatically.
+If a check consist of only a single test then it is not required to yield a Result, one marking the check as successful will be added automatically.

-If a check is complex enough that it checks multiple values then it should return a SUCCESS Result for each one.
+If a check is complex enough that it checks multiple values then it should yield a SUCCESS Result() for each one.

 A Result is required for every test done so that one can know that the check was executed.